Payal Tadvi and Rohith Vemula Suicide: Victims of Silence

 Caste discrimination has been the forefront of insidious issues that have plagued this country for centuries, and yet, we as a society have failed to rid the discriminatory practice.
 It does beg the question, Why?
 The answer lies in our silence.

-By sitting silently, while young souls like Rohit Vemula and Payal Tadvi are subjected to systemic discrimination and bullying, we have extended inadvertently our moral complicity in the act itself.
+By sitting silently, while young souls like Rohit Vemula and Payal Tadvi are subjected to systemic discrimination and bullying, we have inadvertently extended our moral complicity in the act itself.

 He was suspended from university campus following a complaint by Akhil Bharatiya Vidyarthi Parishad (ABVP) leaders, who accused him and five others in the university of assault.
 But it was not until he succumbed to the injustice dealt on him, the country decided to take stock.